 Copyright and File Sharing Policy

-Iona College's Computer Use Policy requires all members of the College community to comply with copyright laws and the provisions of licensing agreements that apply to software.
-In addition, all system users agree in the Iona College Technological and Information Resources Use Agreement to comply with copyright law.
+Iona University's Computer Use Policy requires all members of the University community to comply with copyright laws and the provisions of licensing agreements that apply to software.
+In addition, all system users agree in the Iona University Technological and Information Resources Use Agreement to comply with copyright law.

-If you have any questions, please feel free to contact Iona College Information Technology Services or the Office of the Vice Provost for Student Life.
+If you have any questions, please feel free to contact Iona University Information Technology Services or the Office of the Vice Provost for Student Life.